XingyuChenTim/5922NeuralNetsProject/README.md

 - Data visualization will be created to present for people who want to quickly understand the whole case
 - The trained neural networks from this dataset will test some unlabeled tweets gathered from API

-### Dataset description
-Dataset of 56040 tweets collected in wake of the Roe vs. Wade cancellation sentence.

-The tweets are collected conteining either the #prochoice or the #prolife hashtag, reflecting the two opposite poles of the discussion on the argument.

-The tweets with #prochoice have target variable as 0, and the tweet with the #prolife have the target variable as 1.

 ### Proposed Methodology
 -	I plan to clean up the tweets and find the pattern of tweets based on the timeline of the event, provide a lot of time-series data visualization to help audience to know the general view
 -	There will be a lot of misinformation bots in the Tweets, hopefully can identify them and filter them out